 The Mind & Hand Book, the Academic Integrity Handbook, and MIT Policy 10 all describe MIT’s policies related to academic integrity.
-If you have any questions about these policies, you are encouraged to contact the Office of Student Citizenship for an individual case consultation.
+If you have any questions about these policies, you are encouraged to contact the Office of Student Conduct and Community Standards for an individual case consultation.
 We are also available to present to academic departments, classes, student organizations, and other groups on issues related to academic integrity.

 Faculty Options for Responding to Academic Misconduct

 The Institute encourages faculty to take responses to academic dishonesty seriously, while also evaluating each case individually for the most appropriate response.
-In all cases, documenting the outcome with the Office of Student Citizenship ensures that records of student misconduct are maintained centrally at the Institute, preventing an individual student from committing several instances of academic dishonesty without accountability.
+In all cases, documenting the outcome with the Office of Student Conduct and Community Standards ensures that records of student misconduct are maintained centrally at the Institute, preventing an individual student from committing several instances of academic dishonesty without accountability.
+We encourage you to check out our tips for faculty (forthcoming) which contains ideas on how to prevent academic dishonesty and additional information on how to respond.
 For more information on the Institute's academic integrity policies, please consult the Handbook for Academic Integrity and Institute Policy 10.2: Procedures for Dealing with Student Academic Dishonesty.

 1. Academic action within the subject or project

-- Most commonly, faculty members determine an academic consequence that is appropriate.
+Instructors may determine an academic consequence that is appropriate.
 Examples include redoing the assignment for a reduced grade, failing the project or assignment, a failing grade in the course, and termination of participation in the research project.
 More serious violations should result in more serious consequences.
-Faculty members are encouraged to consult their Department Chair and the Office of Student Citizenship for information on precedent.
+Faculty members are encouraged to consult their Department Chair and the OSCCS for information on precedent.